LoopKit/loopdocs/docs/nightscout/azure_migration.md

 ## Migrate mLab database

-Ff you’d like to seamlessly keep all your old Azure NS data showing in your new Heroku NS site, you’ll need to copy and paste your old MONGODB string from your Azure site.
+If you’d like to seamlessly keep all your old Azure NS data showing in your new Heroku NS site, you’ll need to copy and paste your old MONGODB string from your Azure site.
 Find it in either Application Settings or Connection strings in your Azure control panel and then go to Heroku’s MONGODB_URI line.
 Replace the content with your copied string from Azure.
 Double check that your Azure collection used the “entries” name…if it doesn’t, then you will need to update that variable in Heroku to match as well.

 ![mLab string migration](img/mongo.jpg)